 When should I expect to hear back about my birth certificate amendment?

 As of Fall 2019, the Kansas Office of Vital Statistics says an amendment should take from 3-5 weeks, depending on the request volume.

 Here is a handout of the Frequently Asked Questions and other information.

-Thanks to Ellen Bertels and Delaney Hiegert, law students at the University of Kansas, who developed this material.
+Thanks to Ellen Bertels, Kansas Legal Services Staff Attorney, and Delaney Hiegert who developed this material.
 We are honored that they have chosen to use Kansas Legal Services website to share this information across Kansas.
 Also thanks to Meredith Schnug, Associate Director, Legal Aid Clinic, KU School of Law.